sayedh/go-docker-test/README.md

-# Simple Go prject with Docker
+# Simple Go project with Docker
 In this project I used Docker with a simple Go project.

 ## Technologies Used